sambauers/mysql-svn-backup/readme.md

 MySQL SVN Backup
 ================

-MySQL SVN Backup provides an easy way to backup your MySQL databases to an SVN repository.
+MySQL SVN Backup provides an easy way to backup your MySQL databases to an SVN or GIT repository.
 Some rationale for it's existence is on [this blog post](http://redant.com.au/how-we-do/backing-up-mysql-into-subversion-using-mysql-svn-backup/ "Dolphins with lasers like to back up their databases to Subversion, how about you?").

 This project is maintained by [Red Ant](http://redant.com.au/ "Visit Red Ant's website").